List of South Africa national rugby union team records

-South Africa (known as the Springboks) are a Rugby Union National Team that played their first international match in 1891.
+South Africa (known as the Springboks) are a rugby union national team that played their first international match in 1891.

-The records listed below only include performances in Test matches.
-The top five or ten are listed in each category (except when there is a tie for the last place among the five or ten, when all the tied record holders are noted).
+The records listed below only include performances in test matches.
+The top ten are listed in each category (except when there is a tie for the last place among the five or ten, when all the tied record holders are noted).